Colleges by Location

 Beyond academics, Duquesne University offers a vibrant campus life filled with student organizations, clubs, and athletic programs.
 The university's Division I sports teams, known as the Duquesne Dukes, compete in the Atlantic 10 Conference and enjoy a passionate fan base.
 Additionally, the campus features state-of-the-art facilities, including modern classrooms, research labs, and a renowned library.
 Overall, Duquesne University provides a well-rounded education that blends intellectual growth, character development, and professional preparation, making it an ideal choice for students seeking a transformative educational experience.

-Located in Pittsburgh, PA and set in an urban environment, Duquesne University is a private university.
-Its campus spans 48 acres.
-This educational institution operates on a semester-based calendar.
-It has an acceptance rate of 87%.
-The freshman retention rate at Duquesne University is 84% and the six-year graduation rate is 76%.
+Located in Pittsburgh, PA and set in an urban environment, Duquesne University is a private upper-level higher education institution with graduate programs.
+This institution follows a semester-based calendar.
+It has an acceptance rate of 83%.
+The freshman retention rate at Duquesne University is 84% and the six-year graduation rate is 77%.

 Quick Facts